jasonknoll/KannoliBotChess/README.md

 I discovered the world of chess engines and chess bot competitions - I want to participate.
 Although machine learning will provide much more depth, Sawtooth uses **alpha-beta pruning** in a minmax search to find its moves.
 I'm using Python, which is arguably slower than other options, but it's easy for me to pickup and be productive with.

+### Run the bot
+First install the required packages in your desired Python environment with pip:
+`pip install -r reqs.txt`

+Then run Sawtooth in the command line by using `python Sawtooth.py`